Section 33 of the Canadian Charter of Rights and Freedoms: Blanket application (1982–1985)

 The way the Quebec legislature deployed the clause in the late 1980s diminished public respect in the rest of the country for section 33.
-Due to the mass opposition that its use, or even threatened use, as in the case of Alberta (listed above), would evoke, the act of invoking the notwithstanding clause would be more politically costly even than had always been apprehended, according to some.Chrétien, My Years as Prime Minister, pp. 392–393.
+Due to the mass opposition that its use, or even threatened use, as in the case of Alberta (listed above), would evoke, the act of invoking the notwithstanding clause would be more politically costly even than had always been apprehended, according to some.

 Sign laws (1988)

 On December 21, 1988, after the decision of the Supreme Court of Canada in Ford v Quebec (AG), the National Assembly of Quebec employed section 33 and the equivalent section 52 of the Quebec Charter of Human Rights and Freedoms in their Bill 178.
 This allowed Quebec to continue to restrict the posting of certain commercial signs in languages other than French.
 In 1993, after the law was criticized by the United Nations Human Rights Committee, the Bourassa government had the National Assembly rewrite the law to conform to Supreme Court's interpretation of the right to freedom of expression in section 2(b) Charter, and the notwithstanding clause was removed.